stephenberry/glaze/docs/wrappers.md

-glz::raw<&T::x> // Write out string like types without quotes glz::raw_string<&T::string> // Do not decode/encode escaped characters for strings (improves read/write performance) glz::escaped<&T::string> // Opposite of glz::raw_string, it turns off this behavior glz::invoke<&T::func> // Invoke a std::function, lambda, or member function with n-arguments as an array input
+glz::raw<&T::x> // Write out string like types without quotes glz::raw_string<&T::string> // Do not decode/encode escaped characters for strings (improves read/write performance) glz::escaped<&T::string> // Opposite of glz::raw_string, it turns off this behavior

+glz::read_allocated<&T::x> // Reads into only allocated memory and then exits without parsing the rest of the input

+glz::invoke<&T::func> // Invoke a std::function, lambda, or member function with n-arguments as an array input

 glz::write_float32<&T::x> // Writes out numbers with a maximum precision of float32_t